Public Health Career Guide: Human Services

 These individuals work to educate and provide outreach to communities and high-risk populations, collect data on their efforts, report to state and government agencies about the efficacy of various programs, provide social support and advocate for those in the community who need extra help.
 They might provide referrals and other guidance for human service needs, such as housing, nutrition and more.

 Addiction and Substance abuse professionals work with individuals and groups to cope with addiction and substance related issues.
-From alcohol to opioids; Substance Abuse Counselors work with many types of clients.
+From alcohol to opioids, Substance Abuse Social Workers work with many types of clients.
 You can see more about the Substance Abuse Career.
 Learn more about addiction studies.

 The career path chosen in health and human services has a great deal of influence on the job openings available, but geography also factors into the bottom line.
-For instance, social and human service assistants are expected to see growth of 24.7 percent in Alabama, but those in the same job in Illinois will see a slower growth rate of 11.9 percent.
+For instance, social and human service assistants are expected to see growth of 24.7 percent in Utah, but those in the same job in Oklahoma will see a slower growth rate of 10 percent.

 Choosing A Career In Health & Human Services